Scope note: This cheatsheet reflects observed behavior in ChatGPT models. It does not generalize to all LLMs.

 “Design a test suite for [component] covering:

-- concurrency/race conditions if applicable.
-Return: test matrix table, example inputs/expected outputs, and rationale per case.”
+- concurrency or race conditions if applicable.
+Deliverables: test-matrix table, example inputs/expected outputs, and rationale per case.”

 Template

 “Given [benchmarks/profiles], identify the true bottleneck.
-Compare at least 3 optimization strategies (algorithmic, data-structure, system-level) with complexity analysis and expected absolute wins on current workload.
-Provide a guardrail benchmark and acceptance threshold to verify the win.”
+Compare at least three optimization strategies (algorithmic, data-structure, system-level).
+Include complexity analysis, expected absolute wins, and a guardrail benchmark with acceptance thresholds.”

 Template

-“Refactor [module/path] to improve [maintainability/cohesion/cyclomatic/duplication].
+“Refactor [module/path] to improve [maintainability/cohesion/complexity].
 Constraints: zero behavior change; public API stable.
-Output: refactor map (before→after), risk list, and a safety net (snapshot tests, golden files, or contract tests).
-Show how to stage the change across N small PRs.”
+Deliverables: refactor map (before → after), risk list, and a safety net (snapshot, golden, or contract tests).
+Stage the work across N small PRs.
+Do not emit code until risks and safety nets are defined.”

 Template

-“For [concurrent/async] code, enumerate possible interleavings that violate invariants.
-Provide a happens-before diagram and identify deadlock/livelock/starvation risks.
-Propose a synchronization strategy (locks/STM/actors/channels) and justify with contention analysis.”
+“For [concurrent/async] code, enumerate interleavings that violate invariants.
+Provide a happens-before diagram.
+Identify deadlock, livelock, and starvation risks.
+Propose a synchronization strategy and justify it with contention analysis.”

 Template

-“Evaluate this API [signature/examples] for: ergonomics, consistency, discoverability, error surface, and evolution strategy.
-Propose deprecation path and versioning policy; include adapters/shims for [old→new].
-Provide examples that make mis-use hard.”
+“Evaluate this API [signature/examples] for ergonomics, consistency, discoverability, error surface, and evolution.
+Propose a deprecation path and versioning policy.
+Include adapters or shims for [old → new], with examples that make misuse difficult.”

 Template

 “Plan migration from [X] to [Y].
-Map data/schema transforms, compatibility layers, dual-write/dual-read strategy, and cutover criteria.
+Map data or schema transforms, compatibility layers, dual-read/dual-write strategy, and cutover criteria.
 Identify irreversible steps and a rollback plan.
-Provide a milestone timeline with measurable gates.”
+Provide a milestone timeline with measurable gates.
+Do not emit code until the plan is validated.”

 Template

-“Do a quick threat model for [component] using STRIDE-lite.
-List assets, trust boundaries, and the top 5 concrete threats with exploit sketches.
-Recommend mitigations with cost/impact and note residual risk.”
+“Perform a lightweight threat model for [component] (STRIDE-lite).
+List assets, trust boundaries, and the top five concrete threats with exploit sketches.
+Recommend mitigations with cost/impact trade-offs and note residual risk.”

 Template

 “Review this diff [patch].
 Classify findings: correctness, performance, readability, testability, security.
-For each, provide a one-sentence rationale plus a minimal fix snippet.
-End with a risk summary and whether to approve, block, or request changes.”
+For each, provide a one-sentence rationale and a minimal fix snippet.
+End with a risk summary and an approve / request-changes recommendation.”

 - “Rank likely root causes and show falsification steps.”